gmnr/gmnr.github.io/content/writing/more.md

-I say this: always bear in mind to challenge yourself by way of thinking and learning, to struggle to be in a state of "uncomfortableness", with that growth and improvement will come "easy".<br>
+I say this: always bear in mind to challenge yourself by way of thinking and learning, to struggle to be in a state of "uncomfortableness", with that growth and improvement will come "easy".
 But even knowing so, doing it is **hard** and I wrote this little note as a reminder for myself, to never lose determination and always power through.